Bang1338/wordle-today/README.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 1 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "T"
+  Begins with the letter "M"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "K"
+  Ends with the letter "R"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A small wheel or roller, specifically the wheel of a gun carriage.
+  A person who hoards money rather than spending it; one who is cheap or extremely parsimonious.
 </details>

 ## ANSWER